 The private key gives the short vector $(f, g) \in \Lambda_h$ with $\|(f, g)\| \approx \sqrt{n}$, much shorter than the lattice's expected shortest vector $\approx \sqrt{nq}$.
 Recovering $(f, g)$ from $h$ is the NTRU problem.

-Hardness and Attacks
+NTRU Hardness — Lattice Structure and Resistance to Attacks

 NTRU does not have a proven worst-case hardness reduction like LWE.
 Its security is based on the empirical observation that breaking NTRU requires solving SVP in the NTRU lattice — a fact supported by 28 years of public cryptanalysis but not proven by a reduction.
 This is the primary theoretical weakness relative to LWE-based schemes.

-Lattice attacks
+Lattice attacks (BKZ)

 The most powerful known attack on NTRU applies BKZ to the NTRU lattice to find the short vector $(f, g)$.
 The NTRU lattice is a $2n$-dimensional q-ary lattice with determinant $q^n$.
 Security parameters are chosen so that BKZ needs a block size $\beta$ whose cost exceeds $2^{128}$ operations.

-NTRU overstretched
+NTRU overstretched (above fatigue)

 Hybrid attacks combine lattice reduction with meet-in-the-middle search over the small coefficients of the private key.
 These are the most practical attacks for low dimensions.
 Falcon parameters are designed to keep this cost above $2^{128}$.